๐ญ๐น Haiti visa for Canadians

 Haiti visa, the full picture

-Most nationalities get 90 days visa-free in Haiti.
+Most nationalities get 90 days visa-free.
 Some need to apply ahead.
-Don't expect digital nomad visas here; you're working on tourist status.
+Don't get caught out by the exit stamp rules.

 How other passports enter Haiti